TomAnthony/itermocil/README.md

 ## Introduction

-iTermocil allows you open pre-configured layouts of windows and panes in [iTerm2](https://iterm2.com/), having each open in a specified directory and execute specified commands.
+iTermocil allows you setup pre-configured layouts of windows and panes in [iTerm2](https://iterm2.com/), having each open in a specified directory and execute specified commands.
 You do this by writing YAML files.

-iTermocil is inspired by and compatible with [teamocil](https://github.com/remiprev/teamocil), allowing anyone with teamocil files to execute those files natively in iTerm2, without needing tmux.
+iTermocil is inspired by and compatible with [teamocil](https://github.com/remiprev/teamocil), allowing anyone with teamocil files to execute those files natively in iTerm2, without needing tmux or any other dependency.

 ## Installing iTermocil